Substra/substra-documentation/docs/source/documentation/concepts.rst

 The first step of the task execution is to fetch the necessary assets.
 These include the inputs (e.g. the algo or opener files), the output of other tasks (input artifacts of the task) and data samples.

-The assets, data samples excluded, come from the file systems of the organisations.
-If they are stored on other organisations, they are downloaded over HTTPS connections.
+The assets, data samples excluded, come from the file systems of the organizations.
+If they are stored on other organizations, they are downloaded over HTTPS connections.
-Example: an algo submitted on another organisation
+Example: an algo submitted on another organization

-The data samples are stored on the organisation, in a storage solution (MiniO).
+The data samples are stored on the organization, in a storage solution (MiniO).
 They are downloaded for the task, this may take a long time if the dataset is large.
 Example: depending on the deployment configuration, downloading hundreds of gigabytes may take a few hours.

 Since this step can be quite long, there is a cache system: on a given organization, all the downloaded files (assets and data samples) are saved on disk.
 So when another tasks reuses the same assets there is no need to download them again.
 One the cache is full, all its contents are deleted.